bburns/neomem/docs/index.md

 Last week I found ArangoDB, which is faster and uses less memory than Neo4j, and I like the query language a bit better.
 So I'm going to try that for the main storage.

 But for now, this is stored in a json file along with other test data.
-Keeping it as simple as possible for now.</div>
+Keeping it as simple as possible for now.